LifestyleCorp/Doctor-Chatbot/README.md

 ## Overview

-**Doctor-Chatbot** is a sophisticated multimodal Large Language Model (LLM) powered open-source chatbot designed to assist both healthcare professionals and individuals in diagnosing medical conditions, recommending physical examinations, advising necessary investigations, and providing management plans for a wide range of medical ailments.
+**Doctor-Chatbot** is a sophisticated multimodal multiagent Large Language Model (LLM) powered open-source chatbot designed to assist both healthcare professionals and individuals in diagnosing medical conditions, recommending physical examinations, advising necessary investigations, and providing management plans for a wide range of medical ailments.
 By leveraging both private and public data sources, including platforms like YouTube and Vimeo, Doctor-Chatbot ensures comprehensive and reliable medical guidance.
+It has the ability to call all medical AI-ML API  to finish tasks it cant.

 With the integration of advanced features such as a multi-agent framework, interactive 3D human body visualization, and intelligent report analysis, Doctor-Chatbot stands as a cutting-edge tool in the realm of digital health assistants.